 Art Therapy at Jefferson: A Note from the Coordinator

-The Art Therapy concentration at Jefferson is aptly centered in the CACREP-accredited Community and Trauma Counseling Program.
-We train trauma-responsive clinicians in counseling and art therapy in our master's program and also in a post-master's certificate program!
-At Jefferson, students merge an understanding of ethical practice in art therapy, studio techniques, art assessments, the neurobiology of trauma and advanced interventions to emerge as trauma-trained clinicians who are shifting the balance on what it means to be trauma prepared in our field.
+The Art Therapy concentration at Jefferson is in its 8th year and has grown in the CACREP-accredited Community and Trauma Counseling Program.
+We train trauma-responsive clinicians in counseling and art therapy in our master's program and post-master's certificate program.
+At Jefferson, students merge an understanding of ethical practice in art therapy, studio techniques, art assessments, the neurobiology of trauma, and advanced interventions to emerge as trauma-trained clinicians who are changing the landscape of trauma preparedness in our field.

-If you would like to learn more about our program, I am happy to meet with you personally to discuss it and see if it may be the right fit for you.
-We hope you enjoy this show — a modest amount of the creativity we have flowing through our program.
+I am happy to meet with you to discuss if our program may be the right fit for you.
+We hope you enjoy the show.

 Coordinator, Art Therapy Concentration